The Unvanquished blog is now an archivist paradise.

 We now have a blog post entry for every release we made, though the first release post is a dummy, all others are now fully complete.
 Only some images may be missing but it’s rare.

 Along the first release post the current website missed the release posts for the alpha 2, alpha 3, alpha 4, alpha 5, alpha 5.1, and alpha 6.
-They are now recovered and a special history tag was created to easily browse all our past releases.
+They are now recovered and a special release tag was created to easily browse all our past releases.
 Next release post is in the pipe. 🤫️

 This archæological effort was done while preparing a blog post for an important Unvanquished anniversary!
 If you like stories, stick around, you’ll get some!